paulinebanye/bengaluru_prediction/README.md

 (pred) jupyter lab
 ```

 Once the conda environment is active, the next step is the installation of all the dependencies needed for this project.
-The dependencies can be installed using the `pip install` command.

 \*Note: